 Volumetric water content data was used to calculate the total measured water storage within each primary nest profile.
 A total water storage profile was created from sectioning the cover system into representative layers, with each layer having a sensor at its centre.
-For example, if sensors are placed at 10 cm, 20 cm, and 30 cm the representative layers would be 0 to 15 cm and 15 to 25 cm.
+For sensors placed at 10 cm, 20 cm, and 30 cm the representative layers are 0 to 15 cm and 15 to 25 cm.
 During periods where the measured storage is less than the total available storage, the soil has room to hold more water within the profile.
 Conversely, periods where the measured storage volume is greater than the total available storage the profile is not able to store new precipitation and infiltrated water will produce larger net percolation events.

 Examination of measured water storage within the cover system profiles demonstrate the effect vegetation has on the capacity of the cover system to store and release water within the upper meter.
-Trial #1 observed a greater decrease in stored water than Trial #2 from June to August (Figure 3.11).
+Trial #1 had less water stored within the soil matrix in March, as compared to Trial #2.
+This allowed for incoming precipitation to be stored more effectively, which assists in reducing overall net percolation into the underlying waste rock.
+Trial #1 and Trial #2 stored water capacity showed similar trends from April to September (Figure 3.20).
 The decrease in storage allows for new precipitation to be stored within the soil profile and not infiltrate to the underlying mine rock.
 If vegetation is not able to be established on the clay overburden the cover system will not be as effective as a store-and-release system.